donutteam/jeffs-map-creator/README.md

 # Jeff's Map Creator
-This is the GitHub for Jeff's Map Creator, which servers as both an issue tracked and wiki.
+This is the GitHub for Jeff's Map Creator, which serves as both an issue tracked and wiki.

 If you have any issues with the tool, or find any bugs, please file a bug report by [clicking here](https://github.com/donutteam/jeffs-map-creator/issues/new?assignees=&labels=&template=bug_report.md).